d2Anubis/Carbon-Med-Chain/README.md

 ## Overview
 CarbonMedChain is a decentralized application (DApp) that tracks carbon emissions from medical devices.
 It leverages a blockchain backend to store data securely and a ReactJS frontend to interact with the data.

+Tech-Stack
+1. # ReactsJS: build the user interface of CarbonMedChain
+2. # Opentext: storing and managing datasets
+3. # Truffle: development framework for writing, testing, and deploying smart contracts on the blockchain
+4. # Languages: Javascript, Solidity, Python
+5. # Version Control: Git
+6. # Hosting: Vercel

 ## Prerequisites

 Before you start, make sure you have the following installed: